bin456789/reinstall/README.en.md

                   gentoo
 ```

+> [!TIP]
+> When installing Debian / Kali, x86 architectures can monitor the installation progress through VNC in the background, while ARM architectures can use the serial console.
+>
+> When installing other systems, can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).
+> Even if errors occur during the installation process, you can still install Alpine via SSH.

 ### Feature 2: DD

-- Supports gzip, xz formats.
+- Supports `gzip` and `xz` formatted images
-- A machine with a static IP running DD Windows will automatically configure the IP, which may take a few minutes to complete after the first boot.
+- When using DD with a Windows image, the script will automatically expand the system partition.
+For static IP machines, the IP will be configured automatically, and it may take a few minutes to take effect on first boot

-> [!TIP]
-> Can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).

 ```bash
 bash reinstall.sh dd --img https://example.com/xxx.xz
 ```

+> [!TIP]
+> Can monitor the progress through various methods (SSH, HTTP 80 port, VNC in the background, serial console).
+> Even if errors occur during the installation process, you can still install Alpine via SSH.

 ### Feature 3: Reboot to <img width="16" height="16" src="https://www.alpinelinux.org/alpine-logo.ico" /> Alpine Rescue System (Live OS)

-- Can be connected via SSH to perform manual DD, modify partitions, manually install Arch / Gentoo, etc.
+- You can use SSH to manually perform DD operations, modify partitions, and manually install Alpine, Arch, Gentoo, and other systems.
+- Username `root`, password `123@@@`
 - If the disk content is not modified, rebooting again will return to the original system.

 ```bash